RogridoLima/js_challenge/README.md

 * You have 60 mins to solve all these challenges

-* You can use any resource you need (except communication)
+* You can use any resource you need (except communication : phone, personal, telepathy)

 * You don't need to solve this in order (but I strongly recommend you to do so)